-The provisions of this IR apply to 2019 PC plans for new modular buildings submitted to DSA under the 2019 CBC after January 1, 2020.
-A modular building is defined as any building primarily constructed with modules that may be assembled onsite or in-plant, has a permanent foundation, may have an integral floor structure, and shall not be moved after initial installation without DSA review and approval.
-This document does not address relocatable buildings, cargo container conversions, and modular elevator towers.
+The provisions of this IR apply to 2022 PC plans for new relocatable buildings submitted to DSA under the 2022 CBC.
+As defined in the CBC, a relocatable building is any building with an integral floor structure which is capable of being readily moved.
+This document does not address permanent modular buildings, cargo container conversions, and modular elevator towers.

-As noted in bulletin BU 18-01: Applicability of Pre-Check (PC) Design Criteria for Non-PC Projects, these provisions shall also be considered and incorporated in site-specific submittals for structures of the same project type, even if the submittal is not part of a PC application.
+As noted in Bulletin (BU) 18-01: Applicability of Pre-Check (PC) Design Criteria for Non-PC Projects, these provisions shall also be considered and incorporated in site-specific submittals for structures of the same project type, even if the submittal is not part of a PC application.